Prolonged impact on the hospitality sector

 A longer-term perspective: Shifting traveler patterns and preferences

-Travel patterns are expected to shift toward drive-to-resort destinations and less dense markets where travelers can be in open spaces and avoid large groups of people.
-Additionally, a greater focus on hygiene and personal well-being may move demand toward professionally-run and maintained lodgings.
+Travel patterns are expected to shift toward domestic, drive-to-resort destinations and less dense markets where travelers can be in open spaces and avoid large groups of people.
+Additionally, the rise in remote working and a greater focus on hygiene and personal well-being may move demand in the direction of long-term, private accommodation.